shahram8708/Machine-Monitoring/README.md

 **Machine Monitoring** is an enterprise-grade Industrial IoT (IIoT) SaaS platform that brings together real-time sensor data ingestion, AI-driven predictive maintenance, digital twin simulation, ESG analytics, financial dashboarding, and workforce management into a single unified web application.

 The platform is designed for manufacturing companies operating one or more industrial plants.
-It collects live telemetry from physical machines (temperature, vibration, current, voltage, pressure, humidity, speed), stores it in a relational database, and feeds it into Google Gemini AI to produce health scores, failure probability scores, remaining useful life estimates, anomaly detections, and root cause analyses — all in near real time.
+It collects live telemetry from physical machines (temperature, vibration, current, voltage, pressure, humidity, speed), stores it in a relational database, and feeds it into EdgeFormer-PM — a cross-sensor attention transformer deployed as a TorchScript INT8 checkpoint on the edge/server — to produce health scores, failure probability scores, remaining useful life estimates, anomaly detections, and root cause analyses in near real time without external API calls.

 The system is architected as a Python/Flask web application with a blueprint-based modular structure, JWT-based REST API, APScheduler for background tasks, and a rich JavaScript frontend featuring live charts, digital twin controls, ESG dashboards, and executive CEO reports.